-Issue 1- (2016-).
-The Connector is an ongoing, annual publication of the University of Michigan Library that aims to inform and delight, and to put a spotlight on the impact of the library’s collections, expertise, and facilities on the U-M campus and the world.
+Issue 1 - (2016) The Connector was a publication of the University of Michigan Library that aimed to inform and delight, and to put a spotlight on the impact of the library’s collections, expertise, and facilities on the U-M campus and the world.

 The Great Lakes Botanist

 Volume 1- (1962-).
 Open to the world after a one year embargo.|The Great Lakes Botanist is the peer-reviewed, quarterly journal of The Michigan Botanical Club established in 1962.
 The publication is hosted online through Michigan Publishing, the primary academic publisher of the University of Michigan.
 Membership in the Michigan Botanical Club is open to anyone interested in its aims: conservation of all native plants, education of the public to appreciate and preserve plant life, sponsorship of research and publication on the plant life of the state, sponsorship of legislation to promote preservation of Michigan native flora, establishment of suitable sanctuaries and natural areas, and cooperation in programs concerned with the use and conservation of all natural resources and scenic features.